 - Using GTAP data, a global CGE model (solved in GAMS) has been developed to explore the coordination of trade and environmental policies.
 The standard GTAP data base was augmented with data on taxes and labor market distortions.
 The model incorporates a flexible labor supply and a government budget closure that requires that distortionary taxes be used to make up for reductions in government revenues following trade liberalization.
-Simulations have been preformed to determine how results from this model compare with those for "standard" models and to findings in the "tax interaction" literature.
-Accounting for second best effects appears to significantly alter the results.
-Over the past year, this model has also been used in a project with Resources for the Future (RFF) to assess the competitiveness impacts of carbon dioxide pricing policies on manufacturing in the United States. - In a separate project, NCEE's Trade and Environmental Assessment Model (TEAM) has been interfaced with the standard GTAP model.
+Recently, this model has been used in a project with Resources for the Future (RFF) to assess the competitiveness impacts of carbon dioxide pricing policies on manufacturing in the United States.
+Results of the analysis are presented in the RFF discussion paper "Impact of Carbon Price Policies on U.S. Industry" (November 2008). - In a separate project, NCEE's Trade and Environmental Assessment Model (TEAM) has been interfaced with the standard GTAP model.
 TEAM converts aggregate economic results from the GTAP model into changes in the U.S. for approximately 1,200 sectors, and reports environmental outcomes for nine pollutant categories covering 1,100 chemicals in water, air, agriculture, and hazardous waste.
 Model simulations have looked at the environmental effects of issues such as the worldwide removal of domestic subsidies and global trade liberalization.